PauloGSC/Minesweeper/README.md

-# Minesweeper
+# :boom: Minesweeper :warning:

-Minesweeper game implemented in Python with a nice GUI.
+Minesweeper game implemented in Python with a nice GUI :sunglasses:.

-### Requirements
+### :page_facing_up: Requirements

-This game was written in Python using the `tkinter` library.
-Thus, you must install both to get started.
+This game was written in `Python 3` using the `tkinter` library.
+Thus, you must have both to get started.

-### How to execute
+### :rocket: Launching/Executing

 In order to play the game, clone/download the repo and execute the `minesweeper.py` file.

-### How to play
+### :checkered_flag: How to play :skull:

 Follow what this [this website](https://www.instructables.com/id/How-to-play-minesweeper/) has to say.